There was an error with your log in

 Altitude: 1,804 m / 5,919 ft

-• Today you’re gaining significant altitude as you step slowly into alpine territory—which also means you’re getting spectacular views.
-You’ll pass many mani-walls and river crossings enroute to Namrung village.
-Above this village the valley opens out: extensive pastures until you reach the Tibetan Village of Sho.
-Stay overnight above the village, where you’ll get first views of Manaslu North and Manaslu peak.
-Overnight at the tea-house lodge.
+• Today we’re gaining significant altitude as we step slowly into alpine territory—which also means we’re getting spectacular views.
+We’ll pass many mani-walls and river crossings enroute to Namrung village.
+Above this village, the valley opens out: extensive pastures until you reach the Tibetan Village of Sho.
+We’ll stay overnight above the village, where we’ll get first views of Manaslu North and Manaslu peak.
+Overnight is at the tea-house lodge.

 Meals: Breakfast, lunch, and dinner